EyeSeeTea/ESTools/DHIS2/dutyday/README.md

 Each action requires:

 type: Action type (github_update, backups, monit, analytics, cloning, custom).
-description: Human-readable description of the action.
+description: Human-readable description of the action to show in the report.
 servers: List of server_name identifiers to which the action applies.
 Some actions has other requirements: